ponnhide/patchworklib/README.md

 </details>

 #### 01212022: Version 0.2.1 is released.
-- Some bugs for 'load_seaborngrid' were fixed.
+- A few bugs for 'load_seaborngrid' were fixed.

 #### 01202022: Version 0.2.0 is released.
 <details>
 <summary> Patchworklib is now possible to arrange Seabron gridded plots.
 The "stack" function is added.
-Some bugs were fixed. </summary>
+A few bugs were fixed. </summary>

 #### Arranging seaborn gridded plots
 Patchworklib supported the function to arange multiple seborn plots generated based on axisgrid (FacetGrid, PairGrid, and JointGrid).